 The primary objective of the group is to provide both graduate students and postdocs an opportunity to explore PhD-level careers in the biotechnology and pharmaceutical industries.
 We organize site visits in the Massachusetts and New England area to allow trainees to observe company cultures, learn about the structure and function of industry research and enhance their knowledge of careers in industry.
 The program also provides an opportunity to interact directly and network with industry professionals and obtain valuable career guidance.

-Faculty Advisors: Anthony Imbalzano, Cynthia Fuhrmann, Morgan Thompson
+Faculty Advisors: Anthony Imbalzano PhD, Cynthia Fuhrmann PhD

 International Society for Pharmacoepidemiology (ISPE) Student Chapter